 As we mentioned, we didn’t test the PUR filter because it’s designed for filtering treated water only, so we only tested the Big Berkey with untreated water.

-The Big Berkey did an excellent job at removing 100% total coliform (which may indicate the presence of harmful bacteria) and our test results showed that our filtered river water was microorganism-free and safe to drink.
+Still, Big Berkey did remove 100% total coliform (which may indicate the presence of harmful bacteria) in our test.

 Aesthetic Contaminants